rajeshhereforyou/eureka-server-demo/README.md

 Step 4: Once you have the app up and running, you can the health of the app using 'http://localhost:8761/actuator/health'.
 This should return '{"status":"UP"}'

+Step 5: That's it, it's so simple to setup your sample Eureka Server.

-### Now, if you are have a question on where can i see my sample Eureka server status, hit the below URL
+### Now, if you have a question on where can i see my sample Eureka server status, hit the below URL

 http://localhost:8761/eureka/status